 - Khats (woven rope cots) or portable folding beds because of their good drainage and light weight.

 - A small comb like wooden rake to prevent the rootlets from matting (tangling with each other).

-- Water spray/ mist maker is recommended to maintain humidity.
+- Water spray/ mist maker to maintain humidity.

-- Sun or electric heater with fan is recommended to dry out the grains before putting them inside an oven.
+- Sun or electric heater with fan to dry out the grains before putting them inside an oven.

 - For small batches, one can use on OTG (which has thermostat and inbuilt convection fan).

 - For medium size batches, we can modify an old wooden cabinet to insert grain trays (square wooden frames with cloth/ metal sieves stapled at the bottom).